mehmetsefabalik/onedrive-to-gcs/README.md

 ###### ONE_DRIVE_FOLDER_RELATIVE_PATH

 Relative path of folder that has your files.
 For example if you want to transfer files which are located in `OneDrive->Personal Files->Photos->Exciting Day`, then you should provide `ONE_DRIVE_FOLDER_RELATIVE_PATH=Personal Files/Photos/Exciting Day` as environment variable.

+## Authenticate with Google Cloud

+If you run the script in a Compute Engine which is located in the same project with the bucket, you won't need to authenticate.
+But if you are outside of the Google Cloud, you should visit https://cloud.google.com/docs/authentication/getting-started and follow the instructions to authenticate with Google Cloud.

 ## How to Run

 - `npm run build`